An Iconic Heavy Hitter Algorithm Made Private: Experiments

 Following \cite{cormode2008finding}, we evaluate the algorithms along several dimensions of efficiency and accuracy: \begin{itemize} \item {Update throughput}, reported as the average time per update in microseconds. \item {Memory footprint}, measured in bytes. \item {Recall}, defined as the fraction of true heavy hitters (as identified by an exact baseline) that are successfully reported. \item {Precision}, defined as the fraction of reported items that are true heavy hitters, capturing the rate of false positives. \item {Average relative error} of the estimated frequencies for reported items. \end{itemize} Each experimental configuration is repeated 20 times.
 Algorithms are evaluated independently to avoid interference from shared caching effects.
 All plots report mean values, with error bars indicating the 5th and 95th percentiles.

-All implementations are written in C++ and are publicly available\footnote{\url{https://github.com/rayneholland/DPHH}} Experiments were conducted on a Dell Latitude 7430 running Windows 11, equipped with an Intel Core i7 processor and 32GB of RAM.
+All implementations are written in C++ and is publicly available\footnote{\url{https://github.com/rayneholland/DPHH}}.
+Experiments were conducted on a Dell Latitude 7430 running Windows 11, equipped with an Intel Core i7 processor and 32GB of RAM.